Blog Post

 Table 1.
 Erskine, Jonathan.
 (2007).
 The West Wansdyke: an appraisal of the dating, dimensions and construction techniques in the light of excavated evidence.
 Archaeological Journal.
 164. 80-108.

-The other missing aspect shown in East Wansdyke and not West Wansdyke was the massive connection to Barrows and Flint Pits.
-Again, this connection is not seen on West Wansdyke, which may help date this monument as the barrows were of the Bronze Age or earlier and as we have seen from the carbon dating evidence at Blackrock Lane much earlier than its 1500 BCE date.
+The other missing aspect, shown in East Wansdyke but not in West Wansdyke, was the massive connection to Barrows and Flint Pits.
+Again, this connection is not seen on West Wansdyke, which may help date this monument, as the barrows were of the Bronze Age or earlier, and, as we have seen from the carbon dating evidence at Blackrock Lane, much earlier than its 1500 BCE date.

 Statonbury Camp near Bath – an example of West Wansdyke